abrasive/shairport/CAR INSTALL.md

 }
 ```

-Second, modify the INTERFACESv4 entry at the end of the file `/etc/default/isc-dhcp-server` to look as follows:
+Third, modify the INTERFACESv4 entry at the end of the file `/etc/default/isc-dhcp-server` to look as follows:
 ```
 INTERFACESv4="wlan0"
 INTERFACESv6=""
 ```
-Configure `hostapd` by creating `/etc/hostapd/hostapd.conf` with the following contents to give an open network with the name BMW.
+* Configure `hostapd` by creating `/etc/hostapd/hostapd.conf` with the following contents to give an open network with the name BMW.
 You might wish to change the name:

 ```
 # This is the name of the WiFi interface we configured above